 - Population Health Scholar Track

-Interested students may apply in the first year of medical school.
-Students who successfully complete a track by meeting all track requirements and remaining in good academic standing, graduate from the medical school with distinction.
+Interested students may apply during first year of medical school.
+Students who successfully complete a track by meeting all track requirements and in good academic standing, graduate from the medical school with distinction.

 Students may apply to up to two academic tracks.
 The track application becomes available to students in late Fall of their first year.

 The Longitudinal Academic Tracks are extracurricular opportunities that enhance the core curriculum and allow students to build upon a specific interest in medicine over the course of the four-year undergraduate medical education curriculum.
 In effort to ensure prioritization of core curricular elements and support workload balance, students must be in good academic standing (as outlined below) to participate in a Track.